Home » Symptoms » Dog Symptoms A-Z » Palpable Pulse

 Basics and possible causes

-A palpable pulse in dogs is a normal physiological process and results from the contraction of the heart, which pumps blood through the arteries.
+A palpable or detectable pulse in dogs is a normal physiological process and results from the heart contracting and pumping blood through the arteries.
 The pulse wave can be felt at certain points on the body, such as the femoral arteryAn artery is a blood vessel that carries blood away from the heart.
-Unlike veins, which return deoxygenated blood to the heart, arteries transport oxygen-rich blood to the body's tissues. on the inside of the thigh.
-The frequency, strength, and regularity of the pulse provide information about the dog’s heart health.
+Unlike veins, which return deoxygenated blood to the heart, arteries transport oxygen-rich blood to the body's tissues. on the inner thigh.
+The pulse rate, strength, and regularity provide information about a dog’s heart health.

-The normal heart rate in dogs varies depending on the size, age, and fitness of the animal.
+Normal heart rate in dogs varies depending on the animal’s size, age, and fitness level.
 In general, smaller dogs and puppies have a higher heart rate than larger dogs.
 A healthy adultThe term "adult" refers to an individual who has reached full physical development and is considered an adult.
 In veterinary medicine, this term is used to describe animals that have completed growth and are of reproductive age. dog has a resting heart rate of about 60 to 140 beats per minute.

 Changes in the palpable pulse can be caused by various factors.
-An increased heart rate, also known as tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
+An increased heart rate, also called tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
 It can indicate physical exertion, stress, illness, or heart problems., can be triggered by stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., physical exertion, fever, pain, or anxiety.
 A decreased heart rate, known as bradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
-It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., may indicate cardiovascular problems, good physical condition, or the influence of certain medications.
+It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., can indicate cardiovascular problems, good physical conditioning, or the effect of certain medications.

-An irregular pulse may indicate arrhythmias, which in turn can be caused by heart disease, electrolyte imbalances, or other systemic diseases.
-Structural heart defects, such as heart valve defects or myocarditis, can also affect pulse quality.
+An irregular pulse can indicate arrhythmias, which in turn may be caused by heart disease, electrolyte imbalances, or other systemic illnesses.
+Structural heart defects, such as valve defects or myocarditis, can also affect pulse quality.

 Typical accompanying symptoms